-3.20.
+- 3.19.
+Smoking and vaping are not permitted in the examination room or its immediate surroundings, in line with the University's no-smoking regulations.
+There are no exceptions. - 3.20.
 Candidates must bring their UNICARD as a form of identification to every examination.
 This must be placed at the top right-hand corner of their desk and remain there throughout the examination.
 Other forms of photographic identification may be accepted by the invigilator.
-Candidates who use other photographic identification, or do not bring any identification, must report to Academic Registry accompanied by the invigilator, within an hour of the completion of their examination to confirm their identity.
+Candidates who use other photographic identification, or do not bring any identification, must report to the AR staff responsible for setting up the exam.
+AR staff will perform an ID check at the venue in advance of (or immediately after) the exam.
 Where photo ID lists are used at an examination, this last step may be omitted.